dev-arthur-g20r/popcorn-adventure/README.md

 # Functions in Models
 Functions return a value.
 The proponent frequently uses functions in models since the properties and functions in one struct technically are connected to one another.
 The proponent creates functions for the developer to easily get the data without extra procedures after gathering the data.
 One biggest example is the `getPrice()` in the 	`Detail` model.

+# Why Frequent use of Stack Views?
+The proponent frequently uses *Stack Views* because it is a component that automatically adjusts spaces between elements inside it wherein developer will just choose the **Fill Equally** *distribution* and provide the **spacing** between the items inside.

 # Screenshots of Views

 ## List View
 ![List View](https://github.com/dev-arthur-g20r/popcorn-adventure/blob/main/Screenshots/List%20View.png)

+This is the view where user sees the list of movies, songs or audio books available for him/her to view.
+We have used here **UITableView** which is the UI component for *table view*, a view component that uses the concepts of *DataSource* and *Delegate* for us to reuse cells that we only edit using one set of functions.

 ## Details View
 ![Details View](https://github.com/dev-arthur-g20r/popcorn-adventure/blob/main/Screenshots/Detail%20View.png)

+This is the view that displays the detail about the movie, song or audio book that he/she selected from the **List view**.
+In the list view, we just pass the selected *detail* from `didSelectRowAt` in its *table view* to avoid another network call since our struct is reusable.